vjousse/pomodorolm/docs/themes/themes.md

 }
 ```

+`--color-focus-round-middle` and `--color-focus-round-end` are optional.
+You can use theme to customize the color of the gradiant during the focus round.
+If none are provided, a gradiant will be automatically computed from the `--color-focus-round` color to the `--color-short-round` color.

-To add your custom theme, copy your theme definition to the `themes` directory in the `appData` directory.
+To add your custom theme, copy your theme definition to the `pomodorolm/themes` directory in the `appData` directory.
 The location of the `appData` depends on the operating system.

 - `%APPDATA%` on **Windows**
 - `$XDG_CONFIG_HOME` or `~/.config` on **Linux**
 - `~/Library/Application Support` on **macOS**

-For example, add the theme file to the following directory on Windows: `C:\Users\{User}\AppData\Roaming\pomotroid\themes`
+For example, add the theme file to the following directory on Windows: `C:\Users\{User}\AppData\Roaming\pomodorolm\themes`

 Restart the application to see your new theme available as an option.